 All the course content can be conceptualised according to the EMDR modality: CPTSD- and dissociation-informed history-taking, preparation, resources, cognitive interweaves; emotional connection, emotional regulation and ‘telepathic’ interweaves (Gonzalez, 2020); relational, defence, modulation, experiential, information, developmental repair, action and integration interweaves (Korn, 2022), and somatic interventions to facilitate and enhance processing, installation and post-traumatic growth.

-I am now planning to re-package this material for EMDR therapists only, and offer it in different formats – but not frequently, as I am focusing on becoming an EMDR Europe facilitator, supervising a research team, teaching Traumatic Stress Relief overseas, and other projects in the Middle East.
+I am now planning to re-package this material for EMDR therapists, practitioners, consultants and trainers, and to offer it in different formats – but not frequently, as I am focusing on becoming an EMDR Europe facilitator, supervising a research team, and teaching Traumatic Stress Relief and other courses in the Middle East and elsewhere.

 To be on the mailing list for future courses and workshops for EMDR therapists, please email email@example.com.

-You are welcome to email firstname.lastname@example.org if you would like to talk with me about creating a bespoke workshop for your organisation.
+You are welcome to email firstname.lastname@example.org if you would like to talk about creating a bespoke workshop for your organisation.

-You are also welcome to email email@example.com to talk about EMDR consultation.
+You are also welcome to email email@example.com to ask for EMDR consultation.

 We almost never take photos on our courses or at events – here are a few –